-Since 1998, USAE has supported the Department of Defense's (DoD) mission to prepare the military services to fight and win wars by maintaining active ranges.
+Since 1998, USAE has supported the Department of Defense’s (DoD) mission to prepare the military services to fight and win wars by maintaining active ranges.
 Operational ranges are located both within the continental United States and at a variety of international sites.
-These ranges can be readily accessible or remotely based, and require a variety of approaches in order to perform cost effective and safe removal of Munitions and Explosives of Concern (MEC).
-Our experience includes successful completion of more than 48 large-scale projects, valued at over $151M, including both surface and subsurface clearance, target removal and replacement.
-USAE also has success in sustaining and maintaining operational ranges, to include self-performing construction support, such as road repairs, and to remove, build, install, and maintain down-range targets.
+These training ranges can be readily accessible or remotely based and require a variety of approaches to perform cost effective and safe removal of Munitions and Explosives of Concern (MEC).
+Our experience includes safe and successful execution of more than 65 large-scale Operational Range Clearance (ORC) and sustainment projects, valued at over $175M, including both terrestrial and underwater surface and subsurface clearance, target removal and replacement, and construction support for road repairs, and to remove, build, install, and maintain down-range targets.

 Activities associated with operational range clearance, maintenance and sustainment may include the following: